Engee documentation

 Conclusions

-We have studied the operation of two models of one of the basic mathematical objects, which is considered in a wide variety of technical disciplines - from physics to circuitry.
-We have also applied the program control mechanism by setting the models to the same parameters and analysed the simulation results on a graph without leaving the script.
+We have studied the operation of two models of one of the basic mathematical objects, which is considered in a wide variety of technical disciplines – from physics to circuit engineering.
+We also applied the program control mechanism, setting the same parameters for the models and analyzing the simulation results on the graph without leaving the script.